InstaPy/InstaPy/DOCUMENTATION.md

 `selenium.common.exceptions.SessionNotCreatedException: Message: Unable to find a matching set of capabilities`

-example on a Windows machine (with the right path also works on Linux and MAC)
+example on a Windows machine (with the right path also works on Linux and macOS)
 ```python
 session = InstaPy(username=insta_username,
                   password=insta_password,